Guy-Ronen/SE03-conpcepts_of_prog_langs/5_OOP/encapsulation/README.md

 # Encapsulation

-Encapsulation is a fundamental concept in object-oriented programming that refers to the practice of bundling data and methods that operate on that data into a single unit, called a class.

 The purpose of encapsulation is to create a protective barrier around the data, such that it can only be accessed and manipulated through the methods provided by the class.

 In other words, encapsulation helps to enforce the idea of "data hiding", which means that the internal details of the class are hidden from the outside world, and can only be accessed through a well-defined interface of methods.

 This helps to prevent accidental modification of the data, and allows the class to maintain its internal consistency and validity.

 # Example
 In this example, we have a Car class that has three private fields: make, model, and year.

 We also have three getter methods for each field, and three setter methods for each field.

-The getter methods allow us to access the values of the fields, while the setter methods allow us to change the values of the fields.
+The getter methods allow us to access the values of the fields.

+The setter methods allow us to change the values of the fields.

 ### 1. Car class with private fields
 ![1](1_car_class_with_private_fields.png)